 Infotainment components that support retries for a particular feature have a general strategy to retry 500 msec after the first request was sent.
 This would apply to the “Set” command if a retry is needed.

+Note: for the Settings in the Centerstack feature this “Set” retry after 500 msec would apply

 If the Feature Client doesn’t receive a Feature.St response for the Set request(s) then the Feature Client shall perform error handling.
-Unless noted otherwise in feature spec or HMI specification the general strategy for the error handling of a menu item when the Feature Client does not receive a response from the Feature Server (either after first attempt or after a retry/retries – if retries supported), is to display the menu with no item selected .
+Unless noted otherwise in feature spec or HMI specification the general strategy for the error handling of a menu item when the Feature Client does not receive a response from the Feature Server (either after first attempt or after a retry/retries – if retries supported), is to display the menu with no item selected or display the last state (see the HMI specification for official direction for a particular feature).
 The error handling may vary between components and features.

 Sequence Diagrams